 When you’re a person who likes or makes art and suddenly, almost inexplicably has a baby, the sublime splits off into two versions, one you know well from, say, the last page of 100 Years Of Solitude, and one you’ve never encountered before.

-The first you experienced the first time you read a sentence, just a sentence, that was so beautiful and also did something intricate and useful in its particular setting, and its total fulfillment of its job as a sentence made you feel like many unrelated things would be OK.
+The first you experienced the first time you read a sentence, just a sentence, that was so beautiful and did something so intricate and useful in its particular setting, that its total fulfillment of its job as a sentence made you feel like many unrelated things would be OK.

 This version of the sublime you have almost no time for in early motherhood.
 Are you reading Absalom, Absalom on three hours of sleep?
 You are not.
 You can — or at least I could — write or paint exactly nothing.
 Your best hope is a children’s story that honors the basic tenets of narrative and reminds you of their beauty.